zestia/devops-challenges/challenge_1/README.md

 ## Instructions
 This repository contains a static HTML [site](site).

-Please provide a solution to host a copy of the site on a Vagrant VM or Docker container.
+Please provide an infrastructure as code based solution to host a copy of the site on AWS.
+You may use any AWS services you feel are suitable.

 Bonus points will be awarded for simplicity, security and usability.

-You may use any scripting language, configuration management or deployment software you feel is most appropriate but all dependencies (other than Vagrant or Docker) must be satisfied within the VM/container itself.
+You may use any scripting language, configuration management or deployment software you that feel is appropriate.

-Any images used should be remotely hosted and publically accessible or appropriate credentials provided.
+Your solution should provide instructions to satisfy any dependancies.

 ## Solution Submission